 Stock Option Provisions Generally.
 In general, the duration of a stock option granted under the 2008 Plan cannot exceed 10 years.
 The exercise price of an incentive stock option cannot be less than 100% of the fair market value of the common stock on the date of grant.
 The exercise price of a nonstatutory stock option cannot be less than 85% of the fair market value of the common stock on the date of grant.
+The exercise price of a nonstatutory stock option cannot be less than 85% of the fair market value of the common stock on the date of grant.
+The exercise price of a nonstatutory stock option cannot be less than 85% of the fair market value of the common stock on the date of grant.
 An incentive stock option may be transferred only on death, but a nonstatutory stock option may be transferred as permitted in an individual stock option agreement.
 Stock option agreements may provide that the stock options may be early exercised subject to our right of repurchase of unvested shares.
-In addition, our board of directors may reprice any outstanding option or, with the permission of the optionholder, may cancel any outstanding option and grant a substitute option.
+In addition, our board of directors may reprice any outstanding option and grant a substitute option.